When to visit

 What to do

 - Must see

-Mont-Tremblant National Park is the oldest national park in Quebec and the largest park south of the 49th parallel.
+Mont-Tremblant National Park is the oldest national park in Quebec and the largest of Québec's provincial parks.

 A vast universe of mountains looming over endless lakes and rivers, the park features more than 400 lakes and 2 major rivers, the Diable and the Assomption.